 # The following are optional environment variables of which you can set before running: Environment variables: NIGHTWATCH_SAUCE_USERNAME Saucelabs username NIGHTWATCH_SAUCE_ACCESS_KEY Saucelabs password NIGHTWATCH_SRC_FOLDERS Space-separated list of folders containing tests (default ['./tests/e2e']) NIGHTWATCH_OUTPUT_FOLDER Output folder for test reports (default './tests/reports') NIGHTWATCH_SCREENSHOTS_PATH Output folder for test screenshots (default './tests/screenshots') # Run all end-to-end tests mobify-test-framework nightwatch

-default environment which is a Chrome instance that emulates a Pixel 2 device.
+default test environment is a Chrome instance that emulates a Pixel 2 device.
 You can

 view the configuration file at